 The Department is committed to reducing the potential for violent confrontations.
-Less Lethal Systems are less likely to result in death or serious physical injury and can be used in an attempt to de-escalate a potentially deadly situation.
-While the option to consider a Less Lethal System is available, nothing in this policy shall require any Member to deploy such an option when circumstances reasonably indicate the use of deadly force is necessary, in accordance with policy 300.
-This Policy identifies the types of Less Lethal Systems authorized by the Department and guidelines for use.
+Less lethal systems are less likely to result in death or serious physical injury and can be used in an attempt to de-escalate a potentially deadly situation.
+While the option to consider a less lethal system is available, nothing in this policy shall require any Member to deploy such an option when the Member reasonably believes, based on the totality of the circumstances, that the use of deadly force is necessary, in accordance with policy 300.
+This Policy identifies the types of less lethal systems authorized by the Department and requirements and guidelines for use.